cameronprattedwards/graphjs/README.md

 };
 ```

-A scheme is justa  map of property names to data types.
+A scheme is just a  map of property names to data types.
 Data types are just plain ol' JavaScript constructors - in this case, String, Number, and Date.
 We also use a special mapping constructor called `Collection` - you get this for free with GraphJS. `Collection` tells GraphJS that you want `kids` to be an array of `Person`s.
 It's the equivalent of `List<Person>` in C# or Java.

 Then you'll need to fetch some raw data, via AJAX or whatever.
 Let's use this raw data as an example: